 Artist Lauri Stallings has fostered an expanded practice that includes public choreographies, place building, green economy and co-dreaming with many communities.
 Stallings works as an artist, and organizer and her projects aim to manifest live art activities and strategies that advance the idea of public as a genesis and subject for spatial and spiritual change.
-Stallings has described her work as a migration of body language, ancestral ritual, and civic actions- with collaborators such as preservationists, farmers, and performers- deeply committed to experimentation.
+Stallings has described her work as a migration of public choreographies, private ritual and civic actions- with collaborators such as preservationists, farmers, and performers- deeply committed to experimentation.

 Stallings is the inaugural recipient of Emory University's Creativity and Arts Award, and Flux Projects public art grant.
-She has received awards and grants from Robert Rauschenberg Foundation, Creative Time, Chicago Music & Dance Alliance, Possible Futures, The Cheney Foundation, The Lab School, The Lubo Fund, Atlanta Beltline Urban Development, and Artadia.
+She has received awards and grants from the Robert Rauschenberg Foundation, Creative Time, Chicago Music & Dance Alliance, Possible Futures, The Cheney Foundation, The Lab School, The Lubo Fund, Atlanta Beltline Urban Development, and Artadia.
 Lauri's work for the stage include American Ballet Theatre, Ballet Augsburg, Hubbard St. Dance Chicago, Pittsburgh Ballet Theatre, Ballet British Columbia and Cirque du Soleil, among others.

 I am an artist who thrives in a collaborative laboratory of relationship building across issues, identities, and creative possibilities.
 I am obsessed with our perceptions of what we are when we are alone vs. what we are when we are together, and in my work, I try to reassess my views of what family is, offering other frequencies and mind spaces for us to communicate in.
 I do this by having dialogue with places and collaborating with neighbors,communities and art forms, then I transpose these conversations onto living bodies and into a precarious installation atmosphere and state.
 Drawing on what I've experienced as essential ingredients of family- adventure, complexity, nakedness, ritual and loss-I offer the public doors into alternate homes conceived as interior events and exterior eruptions, positive and negative, without opposing context.
 My intention is to offer a lens of the expanding, unfolding universe inside us, to find our explicit nature before being told what we think we are.
 I often hold a mirror up to the public to contemplate, “I know what this place is,” then I lunge deep into spontaneity, challenging people to think together, and this turns the work inside out.
 I choreograph highly physical tableaux vivants and movement choirs that inflate body motion to various contemplative states of mind, asking “What does it mean to be part of a community?”
 Place is a body form to me, I interpret how it’s postured in a community, what it feels, and like a breathing body, I suggest its every bend and curve has transformative powers.
 Through this endeavor for liberation I invite the public to become a collaborator, and family.
 I ask how far can we go together, in a world that oftentimes feels like it's wrestling us apart.